HL7/US-Core/source/pages/general-guidance.md

 * US Core Responders **SHALL** be capable of populating all data elements as part of the query results as specified by the [US Core Server Capability Statement].
 * US Core Requestors **SHALL** be capable of processing resource instances containing the data elements without generating an error or causing the application to fail.
 In other words US Core Requestors **SHOULD** be capable of displaying the data elements for human use or storing it for other purposes.
 * In situations where information on a particular data element is not present and the reason for absence is unknown, US Core Responders **SHALL NOT** include the data elements in the resource instance returned as part of the query results.
-* When querying US Core Responders, US Core Requestors **SHALL** interpret missing data elements within resource instances as data not present in the US Core Responder's systems.
+* When querying US Core Responders, US Core Requestors **SHALL** interpret missing data elements within resource instances as data not present in the US Core Responder's system.
 * In situations where information on a particular data element is missing and the US Core Responder knows the precise reason for the absence of data, US Core Responders **SHALL** send the reason for the missing information using values (such as nullFlavors) from the value set where they exist or using the dataAbsentReason extension.
 * US Core Requestors **SHALL** be able to process resource instances containing data elements asserting missing information.